maticnetwork/whitepaper/README.md

 # Challenges, security concerns and mitigation {#challenges}

-1. Block withholding after deposit or deposit is not processed by a Delegate due to unavailability of the Matic bridge
+1. Block withholding after deposit or deposit is not processed by a Block Producer due to unavailability of the Matic bridge

   - Each deposit will create new id (uint256 counter) associated with a Deposit event

-  - Delegate must process deposit within the next 5 checkpoints
+  - Block Producer must process deposit within the next 5 checkpoints

   - If not processed, deposit amount will be eligible for Withdrawal